stungeye/Learning-Android-Development/README.md

 `Installation error: INSTALL_PARSE_FAILED_NO_CERTIFICATES`

 That said, I can manually create signed APKs and app bundles from `Build -> Generate Signed Bundle / APK` and then I can drag the debug APK to the emulator to install.
 I'm going to try to do a release from a manually generated app bundle.
+The latest release process:

+* Login to the Play Developer Console and open app.
+* Under "Releases" on the sidemenu select "Production"
+* Click the "Create New Release" button.
+* Drag and drop the manually generated signed app bundle `.aab` file.
+* Enter in release notes.
+Save, review, and release to 100% of all devices.

+Arg and double arg!
+I can't upload the bundle 'cause Google now requires you to target API level 29 and I'm currently targetting API level 27!

+Okay.
+Switched to API 29.
+Only major issue was that the About Page `WebView` was rendering blank.
+Had to [encode the HTML for the webview as base64](https://stackoverflow.com/a/54546482).
+Let's see how this release goes.
+Fingers crossed.